titu1994/Neural-Style-Transfer/README.md

 The original paper uses AveragePooling for better results, but this can be changed to use MaxPooling2D layers via the argument `--pool_type="max"`.
 By default AveragePooling is used, since if offers smoother images, but MaxPooling applys the style better in some cases (especially when style image is the "Starry Night" by Van Goph.

 - Style weight scaling
-- Rescaling of image to original dimensions, using lossy upscaling present in scipy.imresize()
+- Rescaling of image to original dimensions, using lossy upscaling present
 - Maintain aspect ratio of intermediate and final stage images, using lossy upscaling

 ## Improvements in INetwork